MBTA service near Government Center suspended as engineers inspect damage from fatal garage collapse

 BOSTON (WHDH) – The MBTA has suspended Green Line and Orange Line service in the area of Government Center until further notice as engineers inspect the area following a deadly collapse of the Government Center parking garage on Saturday, authorities said.

-A crane fell nine stories from the garage and landed near the Haymarket MBTA stop, above subway tunnels, and engineers are examining the tunnels and other infrastructure to determine if they are sound, according to officials.
+A crane and at least 25 tons of debris fells nine stories from the garage and landed near the Haymarket MBTA stop, above subway tunnels, and engineers are examining the tunnels and other infrastructure to determine if they are sound, according to officials.

 Orange Line service is suspended between North Station and Back Bay, while Green Line service will not operate between North Station and Government Center.